Camping trailer & Jeep JK Unlimited

 Image on the left: The first task is the Heat Shield installation.

-Hoist the Jeep, remove the wheel and the spring coil and muffler is accessible.
+Hoist the Jeep, remove the wheel and now we have access to the spring coil and muffler.

 Image on the right: Clean the path for the Air Line.
 There may be some mud stuck inside.